santhosh-chinnasamy/flutter-local-json/README.md

 A new Flutter project.

-This Project lets us lo load local json data into cardview
+This Project lets us to load local json data into cardview

 ## Getting Started